No, I don’t want to fill out your contact form

 It’s remarkable how many contact forms are just straight-up broken.
 A WordPress upgrade here, a change to your CRM there, and your contact form silently breaks.

 This is not an isolated incident.
-I’ve been stung by broken contact forms on all kinds of websites, from many other big and small organisations.
+I’ve been stung by broken contact forms on all kinds of websites, big and small.
 AWS’s abuse contact form has been broken for months.
 And here’s a particularly gnarly example from Elastoplast, one of the largest plaster brands in the UK:

 Your contact form is broken for some users

 Vodafone, a major UK mobile network, has a form to report devices lost and stolen.
 However, their site is frequently unavailable for maintenance overnight.
-I can’t imagine how frustrating having a phone stolen, only to try to report it and be presented with this:
+Imagine the frustration of having a phone stolen, only to try to report it and be presented with this:

-Finally, a lot of contact forms do not meet basic web accessibility standards, making it hard for assistive technology users to properly complete them.
-For example, Virgin Mobile’s complaint page is nearly unnavigable by keyboard due to hiding any kind of selection indicators.
+Finally, many contact forms do not meet basic web accessibility standards, making them hard for assistive technology users to complete.
+For example, Virgin Mobile’s complaint page is nearly unnavigable by keyboard because it hides any kind of selection indicator.

 Your contact form takes ages to fill out